Nazi racial theories: Ideology

 Different Nazis offered a range of pseudo-religious or pseudoscientific arguments to prove that the Aryan race was superior to all other races.
 The central dogma of Aryan superiority was espoused throughout the party by officials who used scientific racist propaganda.
+In a May 1930 meeting with Otto Strasser, Adolf Hitler stated: "The Nordic race is called to dominate the world, and this right must guide our foreign policy. ... an understanding with England is indispensable.
+We must establish Germano-Nordic domination over Europe and then, with the co-operation of America, over the world."

-A person deemed to be a "subhuman" would be stripped of all of his/her rights, he or she would be treated like an animal, his or her life would be considered a Lebensunwertes Leben (life unworthy of living) and he or she would only be considered fit for enslavement and extermination.
+A person who was deemed to be a "subhuman" would be stripped of all of his/her rights, he or she would be treated like an animal, his or her life would be considered a Lebensunwertes Leben (life unworthy of living) and he or she would only be considered fit for enslavement and extermination.